tmcoma/tomcat-extension/overview.md

 * Timeout
 * SuccessString
 * Ignore Host Key

+##### Steps this task performs
+1. Check to see if tomcat directory exists
+2. scp the war file to a tmp location
+3. Shut down tomcat
+4. Remove existing exploded war dir, if it exists
+5. Check to see if tomcat did, in fact, shut down
+6. If tomcat did shut down, copy the war file in place (possibly overwriting the existing one) and re-start.
+Otherwise leave it shut down and exit with a warning status.

 #### Version 2.x (Preview)
 * Adds support for parallelism through **Multi-configuration** parameter with a **Multiplier** set.